krishna1711/VENS/README.md

 # VENS
-This is a VoiceEnabledNewsSearch personal POC
+This is an ongoing VoiceEnabledNewsSearch personal POC